ohainaut/SatConAnalytic/README.md

 The firs term corresponds to the number of satellites present instantenously in the field, the second term corresponds to the number of trails entering the field of view during the exposure.

-modelOneConstMag also returns the approx magnitude of the satellites present at Az,El, using a very simple model.
+`constellation.OneShell.modelOneShell()` also returns the approx magnitude of the satellites present at Az,El, using a very simple model.

 ```
-modelOneConstMag(AzEl,lat,
+modelOneShell(self, AzEl,lat,
                  sunAlpha,sunDelts,
-                 inc,alt,num ):
+              ):
     Model one shell over a set of Az,El pointings
     IN
+    - self: a SHELL object.
     - AzEl: array [ array of Azimuths, array of Elevations] on which the
       constellation shall be evaluated.
 Both in [deg]
     - lat: latitude of the observer [deg]